 “I was incredibly intense back then, but I don’t think I could ever get back to that physical or mental state even if I wanted to.
 I’m not as good as I once was.
 I’m more knowledgeable, but not as good.”

 When asked why, at a time he was laser-focused on being the best bass angler in the country, he walked away from tournament competition, Parker’s answer was simple.

 “You know, Moms do a wonderful job raising kids, both boys and girls,” he said.
-“But kids also need a Dad and I was gone a lot.
+“But, the kids also need a Dad, and I was gone a lot.
 God revealed to me that I needed to spend more time at home.
 When that happened, I knew that, if I could win one more Bassmaster Classic, I’d be able to transition away from competing.